-C4 Require x
+C4 Require

 C4 Recommend

 C4 Neither require nor recommend

+C4 No specific high school courses required Х

 C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.